ramonarellano/signering-docs/source/client-integration/archive-client.rst

 Archive Client
 ****************************

-If you have documents in the archive, you can retrieve them by their Ids.
+If you have documents in the archive, you can retrieve them by their IDs.

-Read :ref:`client-configuration` to set up the archive client.
+See :ref:`client-configuration` for instructions on how to set up the configuration for the archive client.
+Note that the concept of "global sender" is not used by the archive client, and may be omitted in the configuration.